Length: 33 – 36 cm

 Wingspan: 76 – 85 cm

 Weight: 86 – 125 g

-Arctic terns are pale grey with paler underparts and a white rump and tail.
-The crown and forehead are black with a small white area on their cheeks.
-They have grey wings with a narrow black line along the tips and long tail streamers.
+In breeding plumage Arctic terns are pale grey with slightly pale underparts and a white rump, vent, and tail with long streamers.
+They have grey inner webs on the wings and a long narrow black line along the tips of the outer primaries.

-Juveniles have darker upperparts and brown-tipped feathers on the mantle and inner wings and pink bills, legs and feet.
+Juveniles have darker upperparts and brown-tipped feathers on the mantle and inner wings.
+The head is similar to the adult in non-breeding plumage, and they have and pink bills, legs and feet with some black patches.

 Arctic terns nest in colonies and will return to the same breeding grounds each year.
 Their build their nest in a hollow in the ground in short grasses, sand or gravel away from water.